-The following TLV objects are defined for the proprietary template (tag'A5').
+The following TLV objects are defined for the proprietary template (tag 'A5').
 If more than one TLV object with the same tag is indicated in this constructed TLV they shall be grouped together as the order in which they appear is used to specify the usage.

-Description Status Clause UICC characteristics '80' C1 11.1.1.4.6.1 Applicati on power consumption '81' C2 11.1.1.4.6.2 Minimum n application clock frequency '82' C3 11.1.1.4.6.3 Amount of available memory '83' C4 11.1.1.4.6.4 C1: C1: The UICC characteristics are mandatory for the MF C2: Application power consumption, is optional for ADFs.
-ADFs.
-This TLV ob ject shall not be present for the MF, an EF or DF.
-C3: and the contract of the contra an ADF, it is optional.
-C4: This TLV object shall not be p resent for an EF.
+Description Tag Status Clause UICC characteristics '80' C1 11.1.1.4.6.1 Application power consumption '81' C2 11.1.1.4.6.2 Minimum application clock frequency '82' C3 11.1.1.4.6.3 Amount of available memory '83' C4 11.1.1.4.6.4 C1: The UICC characteristics are mandatory for the MF.
+C2: Application power consumption, is optional for ADFs.
+This TLV object shall not be present for the MF, an EF or DF.
+C3: This TLV object shall not be present for the MF, DF or an EF.
+For an ADF, it is optional.

+This TLV object shall not be present for an EF.
 For an ADF, DF or the MF, it is optional.

-An application may supply more than one Application power consumption or minimum application clock frequency Data Object.
+An application may supply more than one application power consumption or minimum application clock frequency Data Object.